stangri/docs.openwrt.melmac.net/README.md

 # The openwrt.melmac.net packages documentation

-This is documentation for packages I'm maintaining for OpenWrt routers.
-While some of these are packages are already available from official OpenWrt release/snapshots repositories/feeds, [my ipk packages repo](https://repo.openwrt.melmac.net)/[my apk packages repo](https://apk.openwrt.melmac.net) usually contain newer versions.
+This is documentation for packages for OpenWrt devices created/maintained under the Melmac Open Source Software Development Foundation (MOSSDeF).
+While some of these are packages are already available from official OpenWrt release/snapshots repositories/feeds, [the ipk packages repo](https://repo.openwrt.melmac.net)/[the apk packages repo](https://apk.openwrt.melmac.net) usually contain newer versions.
 You can also browse/check-out the [source code](https://source.openwrt.melmac.net).

 <!-- vscode-markdown-toc -->